-While finding an affordable life insurance policy at 69 might seem difficult compared to finding one at 30, it is far from impossible.
+While finding an affordable life insurance policy at 69 might seem difficult compared to finding a policy in your younger years, it is far from impossible.
 Although there may not be quite as many options for life insurance over 60, there are still plenty.
-Enough that there is surely one that will fit your family's needs.
+Enough that there is surely one that will fit your family’s needs.
 Keep reading for view sample rates for 69 year olds.
 We will also share tips on how to save money on life insurance.

 The key to finding the right life insurance option for you is to examine all of the options.
 That could mean either examining all the choices yourself or working with an independent agent.
 Rates vary between companies regarding age and any medical conditions you might have.
 It’s important to find what will work best for you.

-To get fast, free, and accurate rates for your age, use our Instant Quotes tool on the left.
+To get fast, free, and accurate rates for your age, use our Instant Quotes tool on this page.
 (Top on mobile.)

 Tips for Saving Money on Life Insurance

 These simple strategies will help you save money on your life insurance, even at 69.
 With just a few steps you can learn how to get the best policy at a price you can afford.

 Find Out How Much Coverage You Need

 The key to not paying too much for life insurance is knowing how much you need for your situation.
 There is no use in paying for more life insurance than you need.
 Everyone has different requirements, so it’s important to find the balance between too much and too little.
 To find out exactly how much you should be paying, use our life insurance calculator or contact us at (888) 905-0333.

 There are plenty of life insurance “Rules of Thumb,” out there.
 Whether it’s your annual income times a certain number, or a certain amount added with each child, the amount is subjective and different for everyone.
 But these “rules” don’t apply so much once you’re at retirement age.
 As you get older, your income may not be the same as it was when you were working.